citrix-openstack/blogentries/xenapinfs.md

     stack@DevStackOSDomU:~$ nova boot --flavor=m1.small --block_device_mapping vda=<volume id>:::0 demo_vm

-Use horizon to access the console of the new VM, and log in using the usual cirros credentials, and touch a file in the home directory to demonstrate that changes to the volume are stored in the image.
+Use horizon to access the console of the new VM, and log in using the usual cirros credentials, and touch a file in the home directory.
+We expect to see these changes in the created image later.

     $ touch HEREIAM
     $ sync